Old Pueblo Knitters

 Chemo Caps - Kristine Treadwell

-A huge thank you to everyone who knits hats for chemotherapy patients of all ages.
+A huge thank to everyone who knits hats for chemotherapy patients of all ages.
 Using soft yarn we knit hats for Chemotherapy patients including children and adults who receive treatment in the Tucson area.

+OPK supplies hats and little outfits for preemies in local hospitals.
 Thank you to everyone who knits for our preemie project.
 Our gifts are always welcome and the nurses do get quite excited over the color combinations.

+Project Linus Tucson shares warmth and comfort with children who are ill, traumatized, or otherwise in need, through the gift of handmade blankets.
 If you're interested in seeing the beautiful quilts, blankets, and afghans Project Linus distributes for children in Tucson, stop by our monthly meeting inside the Sundt building at 2015 W. River Road on the 3rd Friday of the month at 9:30am.
 Our yarn for Project Linus is being stored in a climate-controlled locker, so I need to know who needs a resupply.
 I'll pick up a bin or two on the way to the meeting, but it helps me to know what kind you like and how much you need.
 Thanks for all your beautiful, creative work.

 It's never too early to begin to make new sweaters, mittens, gloves, and scarves for the children at Rocky Ridge -- Navajo and Hopi children need warm clothing.